MasterOminousDev/Ominous-Engine/ISSUES-WITH-ISSUES.md

 An issue should NOT be related to any problems in forks or mods of Ominous Engine.

-What the individual issue templates are for is self-explanatory, but please ACTUALLY ACTUALLY use them.
+What the individual issue templates are for is self-explanatory, but please ACTUALLY ACTUALLY ACTUALLY use them.
 Don't just leave them blank and put all or partial info in the title.

 ## Discussions